Peter Sidorkiewicz: Ottawa Senators (1992–1993)

-Sidorkiewicz joined the Ottawa Senators for their first season in 1992–93.
+Sidorkiewicz joined the Ottawa Senators for their first season in 1992–93 as their starting goaltender signing a three-year contract in August 1992.
 He started the first game in Senators history, earning the win as Ottawa defeated the Montreal Canadiens 5–3.
+He would not win again for another 20 games as the Senators played poorly in front of Sidorkiewicz.
 Sidorkiewicz appeared in a career high 64 games with the Senators, going 8–46–3 with a 4.43 GAA and .856 save percentage.
-Sidorkiewicz appeared in the 44th National Hockey League All-Star Game held at the Montreal Forum, as he earned the victory in a 16–6 win for the Wales Conference over the Campbell Conference.

-On June 20, 1993, the Senators traded Sidorkiewicz and future considerations to the New Jersey Devils for Craig Billington and Troy Mallette.
+Sidorkiewicz, despite his statistics, became a fan favourite in Ottawa and appeared in the 44th National Hockey League All-Star Game held at the Montreal Forum.
+He earned the victory in a 16–6 win for the Wales Conference over the Campbell Conference.
+At the end of the season, Sidorkiewicz injured his shoulder, requiring offseason surgery.
+After just one season, on June 20, 1993, the Senators traded Sidorkiewicz and future considerations to the New Jersey Devils for Craig Billington and Troy Mallette and a fourth-round draft choice.

 New Jersey Devils (1993–1998)

-Sidorkiewicz saw very little action with the New Jersey Devils in 1993–94, as he appeared in only three games, going 0–3–0 with a 2.77 GAA and a .891 save percentage.
-He spent the remainder of the season splitting time between the Albany River Rats of the AHL, as he had a 6–7–2 record with a 3.97 GAA in 15 games, and the Fort Wayne Komets of the IHL, where in 11 games he went 6–3–0 with a 2.74 GAA and two shutouts.
-In 18 playoff games with the Komets, Sidorkiewicz went 10–8 with a 3.36 GAA.
+Initially, the Devils were unhappy with the trade.
+The Devils asked the NHL to review the trade after they found Sidorkiewicz's recovery from shoulder surgery had not gone properly.
+He saw very little action with the Devils in 1993–94, as he appeared in only three games, going 0–3–0 with a 2.77 GAA and a .891 save percentage.
+The shoulder injury that kept him out of the lineup allowed for the emergence of Martin Brodeur in New Jersey's net alongside Chris Terreri.
+Sidorkiewicz spent the remainder of the season splitting time between the Albany River Rats of the AHL and the Fort Wayne Komets of the IHL.
+He had a 6–7–2 record with Albany with a 3.97 GAA in 15 games, and with the Fort Wayne Komets of the IHL, in 11 games he went 6–3–0 with a 2.74 GAA and two shutouts.
+In 18 playoff games with the Komets, Sidorkiewicz went 10–8 with a 3.36 GAA and losing to the Atlanta Knights in the Turner Cup final.